V-Squared/V-Squared.github.io/diy/compare/aio-comparison.md

       - Stick man riding with frown

 ### Closed Monolitic AiO
-Many all-in-ones use mobile variations of components to keep power usage and size small.
-Mobile parts have less power consumption, lower clock speeds, and smaller coolers, acting as gimped versions of desktop parts.
+Many all-in-ones use mobile variations of components to reduce power usage and size.
+Mobile parts have less power consumption, lower clock speeds, and smaller coolers, effectively acting as gimped versions of desktop parts.
 While useful for devices such as laptops, having mobile parts on an all-in-one limits performance and upgradeability.

 ### Modular AiO
 ViPC uses standard desktop parts for all of its components, running at the intentional speed that item was given.
 Desktop parts are overclock-able, offer more performance-per-value, and are much easier to replace/upgrade.
-Some desktop parts such as the CPU cooler and graphics cards are larger than their mobile counterparts due to heat, but ViCase manages to fit these components all in a 6-liter housing.
+Some desktop components such as the CPU cooler and graphics cards are larger than their mobile counterparts due to heat, but ViCase manages to fit these components all in a 6-liter housing.

 {% include table id="table-usabillity-desktopvsmobile" %}